 5. It can often determine your history

-If you live in a country that has its natural resources such as oils and diamonds, chances are other countries want those resources, too.
+If you live in a country that has natural resources such as oils and diamonds, chances are other countries want those resources, too.
 Often, this can be the difference between living in a peaceful nation and surviving a war.

 Every country has its own history of war and how it has survived, sometimes through the development of allies and sometimes through growing its own independence.
 Allies are often built based on where a country sits on the globe.